Patrick:

 I'm over the negative self-image stuff from yesterday and thinking a lot about how every maker of things has a different approach to, well, everything and as Pip Chodorov stated last night at the screening, they are all valuable.

-Before that, I kept thinking, oh man, if he sees my stuff, he must hate it bc it's not 8mm or 16mm film and not hand edited with a cutter and tape (or however the process has been for 100 years).
-I work in digital formats and I carry a little shame in that.
+For visuals, I work in digital formats and I carry a little shame in that.
 But I don't think I should. justification incoming: All of the experimental filmmakers that I'm watching at the festival were using techniques that were made possible by new/old modifications to film cameras and editing equipment.
-These were once new, such as the ability to select and view the frame number and rewind the film to make multiple exposures, etc. What I'm doing is essentially the same thing, only the digital tech that I'm taking advantage of is relatively new and (as far as I know) not often done in the ways I'm doing it. (if they are, it's new to me) So that must have some value.
+These were once new, such as the ability to select and view the frame number and rewind the film to make multiple exposures, etc. What I'm doing is essentially the same thing, only the digital tech.
+And I really enjoy it.
+So that must have some value.

-I understand that digital compositing can be seen as cheating, but I see it as simply exploring the uses of existing technology that is available to me and my budget.
+I understand that digital compositing can be seen as cheating, but I see it as simply exploring the uses of existing technology that are available to me and my budget.
 I like that a lot of wacky shit can be done using open-source software.
-I enjoy it, so I'm silencing that voice in my head and people can (and should) think whatever they want about what is made.
-I'm just doing stuff.

 No comments: